 (This is from Super7's Super Cyborg line, which is still the standard G1 design, but offers something interesting: if Hasbro was intent on doing a removable panel on the chest, why not make it the full chest itself?
 Being able to remove the full chest to reveal more of the mechanics inside would have been a change from the vintage toy, and better than the blank black slate we got.)

-This is very similar to the standard look, but the larger mechanical device on the right leg and the inclusion of a yellow tactical vest make it slightly different.
+This is very similar to the standard look, but the larger alternate weapon hand on the right leg and the inclusion of a yellow tactical vest make it slightly different.
 Hasbro could have attached the vest padding to the removable chestplate, giving an excuse for not showing the internal workings at all times.

 The limbs on this one are more mechanical, and the belt has been turned into part of a tactical harness.
 The patterns remain the same: a yellow strap (with grenades hanging from it) extends up the chest and around the neck, though that part is more of a collar here.
 This design even would have left the chest panel exposed, so Hasbro could still do the swappable plates if they wanted to.
 Adding a visor pushed onto the forehead above the faceplate is a cool idea, too.

 This concept makes the belt more modern, with a Cobra sigil buckle in the center, and adds a framework over the exposed machinery in the chest.
 The silver on the head now extends to the top of the head, which is definitely a change, but the addition of glowing ports on the joints of the arms is a cool element.